Skip to content

 Source TIFFExport approach

-Multi-page TIFFExport pages from Preview sidebar
+Multi-page TIFFExport pages from Preview sidebar or scan app

 Huge dpiResize before JPEG

-Convert in Preview
+Method 2: Convert in Preview

-1. Open TIFF in Preview.
+1. Open the TIFF in Preview.

 2. File → Export… → JPEG, set Quality.